In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Calories 750, Total Fat 44g (56% DV), Sat.
 Fat 16g (80% DV), Trans Fat 0g, Cholest.
 135mg (45% DV), Sodium 250mg (11% DV), Total Carb.
 36g (13% DV), Fiber 6g (21% DV), Total Sugars 8g (Incl.
 0g Added Sugars, 0% DV), Protein 56g

 Sodium does not include pantry salt; for reference, ⅛; teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Roast the sweet potato frites

 Heat the oven to 450°F.

 - Let the ghee come to room temperature.

 - Scrub or peel the sweet potato.
-Trim the ends and cut the potato in half lengthwise, then cut each half lengthwise into ½-inch-wide wedges.
+Cut the potato in half lengthwise, then cut each half lengthwise into ½-inch-thick slices.

-- Finely chop, press, or grate enough garlic to measure 1 teaspoon; set aside half for the kale.
+- Finely chop, press, or grate enough garlic to measure 1 teaspoon [2 tsp]; set aside half for the mushrooms.

 - Strip the parsley leaves from the stems; coarsely chop the leaves.
 Set aside half for garnish.

-- Pat the beef dry with a paper towel; season generously with salt and pepper.
+- Pat the steaks dry with a paper towel; season generously with salt and pepper.